Healthy, grain-free, vegan zucchini Fritters made with chickpea flour!

-- Add the eggs, green onions, chickpea flour, baking powder, Sriracha, and remaining salt to bowl; mix with wooden spoon until well blended.
+- Add the milk, green onions, chickpea flour, baking powder, Sriracha, and remaining salt to bowl; mix with wooden spoon until well blended.

-*Feel free to vary these with your favorites herbs (e.g., basil, dill,cilantro) or a bit of cheese (e.g., ⅓ cup grated Parmesan or 1 cup sharp Cheddar).
+*Feel free to vary these with your favorites herbs (e.g., basil, dill,cilantro) or a bit of nutritional yeast for a cheese-y flavor.

 - Sugar: 2.4 g

 - Protein: 4.3 g

 - Cholesterol: 53 mg